-The Medallion Foundation, Inc. is a non-profit aviation safety organization that provides management resources, training and support to the Alaskan aviation community.
-The Medallion Five Star Shield program is an enhanced Safety Management System (SMS) that takes a business-like approach to safety, providing for the setting of goals as well as planning and measuring performance in specific areas through the use of System Safety concepts.
+The Medallion Foundation, Inc. was a non-profit aviation safety organization that provides management resources, training and support to the Alaskan aviation community.
+The Medallion Five Star Shield program was an enhanced Safety Management System (SMS) that took a business-like approach to safety, providing for the setting of goals as well as planning and measuring performance in specific areas through the use of System Safety concepts.
 A Safety Management System can be defined as a systematic, explicit and comprehensive process for the management of safety risks.
 Another definition is an integrated set of work practices, beliefs and procedures for monitoring and improving the safety and health of all aspects of an operation.

 - The development of a safety culture that holds safety as a core value.

 - Continuous professional development of individual skills and competence.

 - Management practices that support the organization’s safety objectives.

 The Medallion Foundation Five Star SMS program went well beyond these definitions.
 It is a step-by-step approach that provides not only program and process guidelines, but specific training classes, one-on-one company mentoring in the areas addressed by the Five Stars, and auditing to determine if the applicant meets a specific Star requirement.
 In addition, a final external audit was conducted to determine if the applicant has incorporated the concepts into its organizational culture.
 Additional external audits where conducted each year to ensure the applicant is maintaining the required standard.